 Admission Requirements: Master's degree in Communication, English, Rhetoric, or other relevant field with GPA of 3.0 or better.
 Master's level work should include one quantitative or qualitative methods course, as well as three courses in an approved disciplinary area and one in a second disciplinary area.
 Applicants who are otherwise well qualified may make up these courses after admission.
-GRE scores and a statement of goals and interests are also required for application to the program.
+GRE scores, a statement of goals and interests, a resume of work experience, and a writing sample are also required for application to the program.
+See our website for more detail.